nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 To program the certificates and connect to nRF Cloud, complete the following steps:

 1. `Download nRF Connect for Desktop`_.
 #.
-Update the modem firmware on the on-board modem of an nRF91 Series DK to the latest version as instructed in :ref:`nrf9160_gs_updating_fw_modem`.
+Update the modem firmware on the on-board modem of the nRF91 Series DK to the latest version as instructed in :ref:`nrf9160_updating_fw_modem`.
 #.
-Build and program the MoSh to your nRF91 Series DK using the default MoSh configuration (with REST as the transport):
+Build and program the MoSh to the nRF91 Series DK using the default MoSh configuration (with REST as the transport):

    .. tabs::